From the Connecticut Bridge Association

 On April 21-23, the Connecticut Bridge Association Spring Sectional will be held in Orange, CT.

 On June 10, a 499er sectional will be held in Branford, CT.
 Details to come!

 Special Offer for Non-Members

-Play free in your first Sectional.
+Play one session free in your first Sectional.
 Join the ACBL and get another free play.

-Starting in 2018, New England regionals, Connecticut sectionals, and unit-wide games will be stratified based on AVERAGE masterpoints.
+Beginning in 2018, New England regionals, Connecticut sectionals, and unit-wide games are stratified based on AVERAGE masterpoints.